Table of Contents

 Small business owners and startup founders that have just begun their journeys as independent business owners can testify to the fact that money is almost always tight in these early stages.
-That’s why it’s completely natural and normal for business owners to be very careful about what they are spending their money on and analyze every potential investment and expense in order to determine whether or not it’s an entirely necessary and unavoidable cost.
+That’s why it’s completely natural and normal for business owners to ask “Do I need business insurance?”
+Most owners are very careful about what they are spending their money on and analyze every potential investment and expense in order to determine whether or not it’s an entirely necessary and unavoidable cost.

 Many times, you’ll hear young startups and businesses ask questions like, “Why should I buy insurance if I’m not even profitable?”
 Believe it or not, if you’re still not making money, that’s all the more reason to purchase the right coverage for your business.

 Every business is different, which means that the business insurance needs of every business tend to vary depending on a number of factors, including but certainly not limited to industry, location, number of employees, and a variety of other circumstances and business components.

 However, there are certain business insurance policies that all businesses should own, which can protect them from the general risks that come with performing just about any type of product or service professionally.

 Want further proof that your business needs insurance?
 How about the fact that the Internal Revenue Service (IRS) considers most common insurance policies tax-deductible since buying coverage is an expense that’s classified as a necessary cost of conducting a trade or business.

 Let’s take a deeper look at not only why your business should purchase insurance but also what types of policies provide coverage for risks that your business might be exposed to in the course of your day-to-day business operations.

 Do I Need Business Insurance?

 The society in which we live in today is a very litigious one, meaning that the chances of your business never getting sued are pretty small.
 Even though it might be hard for you to believe that your customers, clients, or partners could files claims against you, the truth of the matter is that it’s probably going to happen sooner than later, so you might as well be ready for it.